dagraham/etm-dgraham/README.md

 When a reminder is 'archived' in *etm*, it is is moved from the *items* table in the database to the *archive* table.
 Reminders in the *archive* table can only be viewed by opening *query view* and then beginning the query with 'a' to use the *archive* table.
 All other views display reminders from the *items* table.

 There are two ways to archive a reminder:
 * Automatically.
 If 'archive_after' in the configuration settings is set to a positive integer, then tasks with finished datetimes and events with last datetimes more than this number of years before the current date will be achived automatically at the beginning of each new day.
-Note that unfinshed tasks, records and inbox reminders are never automatically archived.
+Note that unfinshed tasks, journal entries and inbox reminders are never automatically archived.
 * Manually.
 Select a reminder and press `^x` (control and x) to archive it.

 There is only one way to un-archive a reminder.
 Run a query beginning with 'a' in *query* view to use the archive table, select a reminder and press `^x`.
 This will un-archive the reminder, i.e., move it back to the *items* table.